 Although the fair value of security holdings can be substantially greater than or less than the recorded value at any point in time, these unrealized gains or losses have no effect on the ability of the Reserve Banks to meet their financial obligations and responsibilities.
-As of June 30, 2010, the fair value of the U.S. Treasury securities held in the SOMA, excluding accrued interest, was \$866.0 billion (amortized cost was \$804.2 billion); the fair value of the GSE debt, excluding accrued interest, was \$175.7 billion (amortized cost was \$171.5 billion); the fair value of the federal agency and GSE MBS, excluding accrued interest, was \$1,168.4 billion (amortized cost was \$1,132.7 billion); and the fair value of investments denominated in foreign currencies was \$24.0 billion (amortized cost was \$23.8 billion).
+As of September 30, 2010, the fair value of the Treasury securities held in the SOMA, excluding accrued interest, was \$920.3 billion (amortized cost was \$840.6 billion); the fair value of the GSE debt, excluding accrued interest, was \$166.3 billion (amortized cost was \$160.2 billion); the fair value of the federal agency and GSE MBS, excluding accrued interest, was \$1,128.8 billion (amortized cost was \$1,092.6 billion); and the fair value of investments denominated in foreign currencies was \$26.1 billion (amortized cost was \$25.9 billion).
 Fair value was determined by reference to quoted prices for identical securities, except for MBS, for which market values are determined using a model-based approach based on observable inputs for similar securities.

 The FRBNY conducts purchases and sales of U.S. government securities under authorization and direction from the Federal Open Market Committee (FOMC).
 The FRBNY buys and sells securities at market prices from securities dealers and foreign and international account holders.
-The FOMC has also authorized the FRBNY to purchase and sell U.S. government securities under agreements to resell or repurchase such securities (commonly referred to as repurchase and reverse repurchase transactions).
+The FOMC has also authorized the

+FRBNY to purchase and sell U.S. government securities under agreements to resell or repurchase such securities (commonly referred to as repurchase and reverse repurchase transactions).

 The SOMA holds foreign currency deposits and foreign government debt instruments denominated in foreign currencies with foreign central banks and the Bank for International Settlements.
 Central bank liquidity swaps are the foreign currencies that the Federal Reserve acquires and records as an asset (excluding accrued interest) on the Federal Reserve's balance sheet.
 On January 5, 2009, the Federal Reserve began purchasing MBS guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae.
 Transactions in MBS are recorded on settlement dates, which can extend several months into the future.
 MBS dollar roll transactions, which consist of a purchase or sale of "to be announced" (TBA) MBS combined with an agreement to sell or purchase TBA MBS on a specified future date, may generate realized gains and losses.
+On June 28, 2010, the Federal Reserve began entering into coupon swaps, which are trades with a single counterparty in which the Federal Reserve agrees to simultaneously sell TBA MBS in one coupon and to buy an equal face value of TBA MBS in a different coupon.
+Similar to MBS dollar roll transactions, coupon swaps are recorded on settlement date and may generate realized gains and losses.